blackhistorymonthbelgium/black-history-month-belgium/src/pages/archives/2020-02-03-firstedition-en.md

 date: 2020-02-03T16:03:30.692Z
 description: >-
   The first edition of Black History Month was dedicated to the decolonisation of the point of view.
 featuredpost: false
 featuredimage: /img/2018.jpg
+bannerimage: /img/Instatemplates-02.jpg
 tags:
   - first edition
 year: '2018'